 Locations of New Mexico Salvation Army centers

 There are several counties and cities covered.
 More information is also below.

 Alamogordo Salvation Army Corps Community Center, 1900 1st Street, Alamogordo, NM 88310-5232, call 575-443-0845

 501 Broadway Blvd S.E., Albuquerque, New Mexico 87102-3905, Main telephone 505-247-2462

 A second Albuquerque location is at 4301 Bryn Mawr Drive, NE.
 Telephone 505-881-4292.
 The two locations above offer many resources to low income families.
 There can be basic needs, such as food, combined with financial aid.

 317 E. 2nd Street, Clovis, NM 88101-7507, call the agency at 575-762-3801

 Las Vegas region Salvation Army center administers a Family Services program.
 Assistance, including grants for bills, security deposits or rent, a food pantry, thrift store, and Christmas help are for working poor families.
-Find other support from San Miguel County Salvation Army.
+Find other support from this center as well by calling them.

 612 W. College Blvd, Roswell, NM 88201-5167, main phone number is 575-622-8700

 525 W. Alameda Street, Santa Fe, New Mexico 87501-1879, call 505-988-8054.
 Everything from a low cost Family Store to free school supplies, birthday toys, and emergency financial aid is on site.